Get Rates Near You!

 How Does a Personal Loan Affect Your Credit?

-With the act of applying for a personal loan the credit system is aware that you have made a credit inquiry.
+When you apply for a personal loan, the credit system is aware that you have made a credit inquiry.
 How and when you pay or don’t pay your loan will impact your credit score, thus influencing the cost and availability of future financing.

-A look at the widely-used FICO-brand credit scoring system explains how the use of a personal loan can impact your credit score.
+A look at the widely used FICO-brand credit scoring system explains how taking out a personal loan can impact your credit score.

 The FICO system uses five factors to establish credit scores.